WPoets/Follow-Button-for-FeedBurner/readme.txt

 2. Goto WordPress DashBoard>>>Settings>>>Follow for FeedBurner and enter your FeedBurner Feeds ID and Save.

 To activate Email Subscription Service for your feedburner feed, Login to your FeedBurner account >> Click on the Feed of your website >> Click Publicize >> Email Subscription and click activate.
 See Screenshot for illustration.

-Visit <a href="http://www.mywp.in">www.mywp.in</a> for tutorials, tips & tricks and hacks.

 == Frequently Asked Questions ==